withastro/roadmap/proposals/0030-core-image-story.md

 # Example

-> Note: All the `src` paths in the exemples below represent the final paths at build.
+> Note: All the `src` paths in the examples below represent the final paths at build.
 During development, those paths may be different due to implementations details.

 > Note 2: All the results below, unless specified otherwise, are done using the default image services provided with Astro.